 "Lady, are we seriously going to have this same conversation again?
 I want PLAIN PEANUTS.
 Not barbecue.
 Not salted.
 Not deep fried.
 I don't care if God himself sneezed on them.
 Plain goddamn peanuts."

 "And you want them to feed the birds?"

 "Yes, lady.
 And sometimes I might even eat a few.
 It doesn't matter.
-What matters is that fucking squirrel that's stalking me."
+What matters is that squirrel that's stalking me."